thebigG/JobFunnel/readme.md

 However, if you passed your own output path like this:

-	funnel -o PATH
+~~funnel -s settings.yaml -o PATH~~

-**Then make sure you prefix the easy_apply command with this.
-To avoid confusion, I highly recommend passing the absolute path and NOT any relative path.**
+I don't recommend passhing your own output PATH.
+It will make things confusing.
+It confused the heck out of me for sure.
+If you want  your own output path, create a new directory and copy your settings.yaml to that new directory. cd into that diretory and run funnel easy_apply there just like above.

-	funnel -o PATH easy_apply
+**Remeber that JobFunnel considers ALL paths relative to the settings.yaml file.
+So I recommend to ALWAYS pass the settings.yaml path.**

 You can also set a specific status for the jobs you are applying for

-	funnel  -o PATH easy_apply --ea_number 2 --ea_status offer
+	funnel  -s settings.yaml easy_apply --ea_number 2 --ea_status offer

 Two browser tabs should open up for your job applications.